 Prerequisite: (Include any exam or placement scores) EDE 100 or permission of the Elementary Education Coordinator.

+Co-requisite: GSC 101

-Co-requisite: GSC 101 laboratory introduction to basic scientific methods and concepts for elementary education majors.
+Laboratory Course: 2 hours lab work each week.
+GSC 101L, Physical Science for Educators Lab, is a laboratory introduction to basic scientific methods and concepts for elementary education majors.
 Scientific inquiry, data collection and analysis are emphasized in lab activities.
 Simultaneous enrollment in GSC 101 is required.
 This course is a component of the WVU Parkersburg Partnership for Elementary Education, and designed with the intent that many of the presented activities and skills can be adapted for the elementary school classroom.